Algorithmic Shadow Spectroscopy: Additional details of numerical simulations

 \subsection{Hubbard model}

 The time evolution between measurements is implemented using the first order Lie-Trotter-Suzuki product formula

-We assume that the dominant source of error is due to the imperfect application of T gates.
-We thus assume a two-qubit depolarising channel is applied for each hopping term in the Hamiltonian with parameter $\lambda$.
-This affects the density operator $\rho$ such that
+We assume that in an early fault-tolerant scenario the dominant source of error are the applications of $T$ gates and further assume that the dominant error mechanism is the imperfect magic state distillation which we describe via a depolarising noise model.
+We thus assume a two-qubit depolarising channel is applied for each hopping term in the Hamiltonian with probability $\lambda$ as per \cref{eqn:twoqubit_depolarizing}.

-where $I_{i, j}/2$ is the maximally mixed two-qubit state of qubits $i$ and $j$.
 This channel is applied after every multi-Pauli rotation of the form

-with $\nu \in \{x, y, z\}$ and $\sigma_i^{\nu}$ a Pauli-$\nu$ operator on qubit $i$.
+with $\nu \in \{x, y, z\}$.
 These types of rotations appear naturally from the Jordan-Wigner transformation of hopping terms.
 Although not directly employed in our calculations, the $\sigma^z$ terms sandwiched between qubits $i$ and $j$ can be removed by introducing a network of Fermionic \textsc{swap} (\textsc{Fswap}) gates, which only consists of local gates of depth $\mathcal{O}(N^{\frac{1}{2}})$~\cite{PhysRevApplied.14.014059,PhysRevApplied.18.044064,PhysRevA.79.032316,PhysRevLett.120.110501}.
 This motivates an error model whereby depolarising noise acts on qubits $i$ and $j$ for each of these terms.
 Single-qubit rotations are burdened with the equivalent depolarising channel for a single qubit at the same noise strength.